toshimaru/blog.toshima.ru/_posts/2019-10-14-bundle-from-bundler-conflicts.md

 ## Tips

-Adding `--no-document` option is good practice if you don't need it.
+Adding `--no-document` option is a good practice if you don't need doc.

 ```console
 $ gem install bundler --no-document --force